puppetlabs/puppet-strings/README.md

 Writing Compatible Documentation
 -----
-Since the strings module is built around YARD, a few different comment formats are compatible.
+Since the strings module is built around YARD, a few different comment formats can be used.
 YARD can work with RDoc, meaning it is backwards compatible with previously documented modules.
-However, we would ultimately like to move away from RDoc use Markdown instead.
+Feel free to try out strings with RDoc, but we are planning to move to Markdown as the standard.
 You can configure which you would like YARD to use by adding a `.yardopts` file to the root of your module directory which specifies the desired format:

     --markup markdown